WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ### Dispatched events

-The following events are dispatched on `window` by Select.
+The following events are dispatched to `window` by Select.

 #### Ready